Got flour? Here's how to use it

 It’s cheap, versatile and comes in a range of different varieties.
 Let’s talk about flour!
 If you’re spending a little more time at home lately and feeling an urge to get baking, here are 5 things you can make with the flour you have in your cupboard.

 Banana bread has been reported as one of the most Googled and Instagrammed recipes across the last few months, and for good reason.
 It’s easy to make, and can be adapted to what you have at home.
 Plain flour, coconut flour, spelt, gluten free – the gang is all here!
 All kinds of alternative flours and sugars work well to make this delicious loaf.

 For a slightly more simple bread adventure, enter the humble focaccia.
 Focaccia is super simple, fun to make and allows you to get artistic.
-Decorate your focaccia with your favourite toppings – from fresh herbsto tomatoes, onion and olives from The Harvest Store.
+Decorate your focaccia with your favourite toppings – from fresh herbs The Grocery Store to tomatoes, onion and olives Fruitezy.
 For the perfect bread making activity to do with the kids, it’s time to create edible art!

 Make your own pizza bases with your favourite type of flour.
 There are hundreds of recipes available to help you perfect your base.
-Once you’ve mastered the base, add your favourite toppings from Deli Fresh before popping in the oven.
+Once you’ve mastered the base, enter your favourite toppings from Coles and Woolworths before popping in the oven.

-The secret to the perfect at home pizza is a pizza stone from Woolworths.
+The secret to the perfect at home pizza is a pizza stone from Everything Kitchen.
 Use your pizza stone in your oven or outdoor BBQ.

 A cup of flour mixed with oil, salt, cream of tartar and water = hours of fun for kids everywhere.
 Homemade playdough is very straightforward: just add in your favourite colour using food colouring available from Woolworths and let the fun begin.
-Use cookie cutters available from Kmart to make shapes or a potato ricer from Kmart for the DIY activity that keeps on giving.
+Use cookie cutters available from Myer to make shapes or a potato ricer for the DIY activity that keeps on giving.